timcreasy/BKON_iOS/README.md

-# Add the BKON Mobile SDK to a new or existing Swift project
+# Integrate the phySDK to a new or existing Swift project

 ### Introduction
-The [BKON Mobile SDK](https://www.phy.net/sdk/physical-web-sdk-ios/) is a powerful tool for detecting, and interacting with both iBeacon and Physical Web beacons in a single application.
+The [phySDK](https://www.phy.net/sdk/physical-web-sdk-ios/) is a powerful tool for detecting, and interacting with both iBeacon and Physical Web beacons in a single application.

-[BKON](https://bkon.com/) is a company based in Nashville, TN., producing hardware and software for the physical web.
+[BKON Connect](https://bkon.com/) is the leading inbound proximity marketing platform.
+Based in Nashville, TN, BKON Connect makes hardware and software for the Physical Web.

 ### Requirements

-iBeacon technology, depends on Core Location, support which was added in iOS 7.
-Although Physical Web beaons to not depend on this, if you would like to support both, please target iOS 7 or later with your application.
+iBeacon technology depends on Core Location, support for which was added in iOS 7.
+Although Physical Web beacons do not depend on this, if you would like to support both, please target iOS 7 or later with your application.

+You will need the latest version of [Xcode](https://developer.apple.com/xcode/downloads/).

-This guide will not go through the process of setting up an iOS application project using Swift, however this guide can be used on any new or existing Swift project.
+This guide will not go through the process of setting up an iOS application project using Swift.
+However, this guide can be used on any new or existing Swift project.

 ### Guide

-Adding the BKON Mobile SDK to an existing Swift project requires a few simple steps.
-Because the BKON Mobile SDK is written in Objective-C, it will require adding a bridging header to your project.
+Adding the phySDK to an existing Swift project requires a few simple steps.
+Because the phySDK is written in Objective-C, it will require adding a bridging header to your project.

-First, let's add the BKON SDK to our project.
-Navigate to File -> Add Files to "PROJ_NAME"... and select the PhySdk.framework file which can be found in your downloaded copy of the BKON Mobile SDK:
+First, let's add the phySDK to our project.
+Navigate to File -> Add Files to "PROJ_NAME"... and select the PhySdk.framework file which can be found in your downloaded copy of the phySDK:

 ![](http://i.imgur.com/uP6MmbV.png)
 ![](http://i.imgur.com/8exSQxO.png)